top of page

 Hurt & trauma

-Hurt and trauma
+Overcoming hurt and trauma

 Trauma.jpg

-Life often wounds and can cause suffering.
+Life inevitably involves experiences that wound and cause suffering.

 Grief